-DOM meets on monthly or as needed basis with the Bureau of Systems Management, with daily communication whereby system errors and remedies are discussed and or reported.
-DOM staff and waiver providers/ direct users of the agency's electronic system have the ability to notify electronically, telephonically, or in writing concerns of the inability to process preadmission screening applications or billing processes in a timely manner.
-The Bureau of Systems Management monitors all errors, omissions, and system downtimes in order for DOM to address either with the fiscal agent for a system change to remedy the problem and/or track the problem to propose a remedy.
-In addition, DOM and the case management agencies meet on a quarterly basis to review and analyze the functionality of the Preadmissions screening process.
+DOM meets on monthly or as needed basis with the Office of Information Technology Management, with daily communication whereby system errors and remedies are discussed and or reported.
+DOM staff and waiver providers/ direct users of the agency's electronic system have the ability to notify electronically, telephonically, or in writing concerns of the inability to process application packets or billing processes in a timely manner.
+The Office of Information Technology Management monitors all errors, omissions, and system downtimes in order for DOM to address either with the fiscal agent for a system change to remedy the problem and/or track the problem to propose a remedy.
+In addition, DOM and the case management agencies meet bi-monthly to review and analyze the functionality of the eLTSS process.
 Recommendations for improvement are reviewed and applied as appropriate.